Web Scraping with PHP Tutorial with Example Scripts (2025)

 Here's a thing: when we looked at the HTML DOM tree in the Developer Console, we didn't see the actual HTML code that has been sent from the server to the browser, but the final result of the browser's interpretation of the DOM Tree.
 If a site does not use JavaScript, that output will not differ much, but the more JavaScript the site runs, the more likely it will change the DOM tree from what the server originally sent.

-When a website uses AJAX to dynamically load content, or when even the complete HTML is generated dynamically with JavaScript, we cannot access it with just downloading the original HTML document from the server.
-Tools like Goutte can simulate a lot when it comes to browser behaviour, but they still have their limits.
-This is where so called headless browsers come into play.
+When a website uses AJAX to dynamically load content, or when even the complete HTML is generated dynamically with JavaScript, we cannot access it by just downloading the original HTML document from the server.
+Tools like BrowserKit/Goutte can simulate a lot when it comes to browser behaviour, but they still have their limits.
+This is where so-called headless browsers come into play.

 A headless browser runs a full-fledged browser engine without the graphical user interface and it can be controlled programmatically in a similar way as we did before with the simulated browser.